West Earl Township, Pennsylvania: First settler

-Hans Conrad Groff, originally from Bäretswil in Zürich, Switzerland immigrated to Pennsylvania Colony in 1695, settling in Germantown before making his way to Lancaster County in 1696.
-He was West Earl Townships first settler and founder in 1717.
+Hans Conrad Groff, originally from Bäretswil in Zurich, Switzerland immigrated to Pennsylvania Colony in 1695, settling in Germantown before making his way to Lancaster County in 1696.
+He was West Earl Township's first settler and founder, in 1717.

 Upon having relocated to West Earl Township, Groff established his farm in Groffdale and constructed the first mill in the area, with the community beginning to flourish as a result.
-His brother, Martin Groff (1685-1759) was the townships first ever constable.
+His brother, Martin Groff (1685-1759) was the township's first ever constable.

-Groffdale Church was built years following Groffs death in 1755, and would become an important area of congregation for the areas Mennonites.
+Groffdale Church was built years following Groff's death in 1755, and would become an important area of congregation for the area's Mennonites.

 Geography

 According to the United States Census Bureau, the township has a total area of 46.6 sqkm, of which 45.7 sqkm are land and 0.9 sqkm, or 2.00%, are water.
-The township includes the unincorporated communities of Fairmount, Farmersville, Brownstown, Talmage, and Center Square.
+The township includes the unincorporated communities of Fairmount, Farmersville, Brownstown, Talmage, Leola, and Center Square.

-Notable people
+Notable person

 Floyd Landis, winner of the 2006 Tour de France, is from Farmersville in the township.
 Landis left such a mark on the Tour de France that when a contending rider completes a seemingly impossible long-distance attack it is referred to as "Doing a Landis", as Chris Froome did on Stage 19 of the 2018 Giro d'Italia.